Perpetrator trauma: Status

 The DSM-5 addresses the idea of active participation as a cause of trauma under the discussion accompanying its definition of PTSD, and adds to the list of causal factors: "for military personnel, being a perpetrator, witnessing atrocities, or killing the enemy."

 There has been some study with combat veterans, people who carry out executions or torture, police who shoot in the line of duty, people who commit criminal homicide, and others.

 Severity

 All studies that have considered the question of severity, have indicated that symptoms tend to be more severe for those who have killed, than for other causes of traumatization.
 One study using the U.S. government database of American veterans of Vietnam has suggested that the pattern of symptoms in combat veterans may be different in those who said they had killed, as opposed to those who said they had not.
-Symptoms include intrusive imagery, dreams, flashbacks, unwanted thoughts, being more prominent, along with explosive outbursts of anger, and concentration and memory problems being less prominent.
+Symptoms include intrusive imagery, dreams, flashbacks and unwanted thoughts being more prominent; along with explosive outbursts of anger, concentration and memory problems being less prominent.

 To a lesser extent, hypervigilance, a sense of alienation, and the non-PTSD symptom of a sense of disintegration were found to be greater for those who answered yes on killing.
 Alcohol and cocaine use disorder appeared to be more severe.